llmariner/llmariner.github.io/content/en/includes/verify-installation.md

 You can verify the installation by sending sample chat completion requests.

+Note, if you have used LLMariner in other cases before you may need to delete the previous config by running `rm -rf ~/.config/llmariner`

 ``` bash
 echo "This is your endpoint URL: ${INGRESS_CONTROLLER_URL}/v1"